A Celestial Arousal

 betwixt us.

-Photograph courtesy of Kirstie Watson (my daughter)
+Dedicated to Kirstie Watson (my jovial and creative daughter)

 .